 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.
-The 1/31/12 well 5A test results indicated a slightly elevated level of gross alpha.
-Well 5A was subsequently removed from service until such time as the Authority can determine a treatment solution.
+The 1/31/12 Well 5A test results indicated a slightly elevated level of gross alpha.
+Well 5A was subsequently removed from service.
+WMUA has secured an NJ Environmental Infrastructure Trust loan to construct a Radium Treatment Facility at Well 5A at a construction cost of approximately \$4 Million.
+Well 5A will to return to service in late 2017.